ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 languages which means they require slightly different command line prompts in order to accomplish the same tasks.

-Some of the common languages are Linux, Unix, and Windows.
-The most common of these at IHME is Linux and the command line trainings are Linux-based.
-For this reason, we recommend using a terminal that works in Linux.
+Some of the common languages are Linux, Mac, and Windows.
+Linux and Mac languages are both derived from a parent language Unix and so are very similar.
+Linux/Mac is most common language at IHME and the command line trainings are Linux-based.
+For this reason, we recommend using a terminal that works in Linux or Mac depending on your computer type.

 **Recommended Terminals for Windows Users:**